David Hudson (pioneer): Post-establishment

 After establishing Hudson Township, Hudson played a significant part in the buying, selling and farming of land in his and neighboring towns.
 By 1808, he owned a total of 2994 acre of land in Hudson and Chester Townships.
 On this land Hudson grew hay, potatoes, corn and wheat, and managed hogs, oxen, cows, sheep and horses.
 He also provided accommodations for visitors to the town.
 Hudson was party to about 200 financial transactions, making him a prominent figure in the area.
 During this period, it was typical for employers to pay employees partially in whiskey.
 Hudson broke this tradition by declining to pay his workers with alcohol, to their disgruntlement.
 (At the time, use of alcohol was viewed much more negatively than it has been since the 1933 failure of Prohibition in the United States.
 Many called for it to be outlawed.
 To not pay with liquor would have been seen as progressive.)

 Hudson's home, built in 1805–06, was the first frame house in town.
 Two-and-a-half stories tall, it measured 40 × 30 ft.
 In addition to housing Hudson's family, it was the town's first post office, tavern, and courtroom.
 The courtroom was used for trials heard by justice of the peace Arthur St. Clair, whom Hudson appointed in 1800 in one of his first actions after founding the town.
-Hudson served as the township's first postmaster, holding the office until 1829 (when he was removed from the position after opposing Andrew Jackson in the 1828 presidential election).
+Hudson served as the township's first postmaster, holding the office until he was removed from the position in 1829 after opposing Andrew Jackson in the 1828 presidential election.
 The house was also a frequent source of food and shelter for travelers, including fugitive slaves on the Underground Railroad, due to the township's central location in the Western Reserve.
 David Hudson Jr., Hudson's son, recorded the names of hundreds of people who passed through the house in his diaries.
 Hudson's wife, Anna, gave birth to the last two of their nine children in the township.
-David Jr., the youngest, was last in a line of six generations of youngest Hudson sons named David.
+David Jr., the youngest, was the last in a line of six generations of youngest Hudson sons named David.
 Anna Hudson died in August 1816.
 The following January, Hudson married Mari Robinson.
 Hudson died on March 17, 1836, at 75 years of age.